devanshamin/Vault-Plus/README.md

 ### Windows

-Open Anaconda Prompt and create a conda environment using following command:
+Open Anaconda Prompt and create a conda environment using the following command:

 ```
 conda env create -f environment.yaml